 John Moriarty AM belongs to the Yanyuwa people of his birthplace, Borroloola NT and is Balarinji’s Chair and Co-Founder.
 He is the recipient of the Order of Australia (AM), the St Peters Citizenship Award, the Advance Australia Award for Service to Industry and Commerce.

 John's autobiography, Saltwater Fella, (Penguin 2000) was Highly Commended in the Australian Human Rights Commission Literary Awards.

 His Board appointments have included Chair of The Aboriginal and Torres Strait Islander Arts Board of the Australia Council, Deputy Chair of Indigenous Business Australia (IBA) and Member of the Boards of Sydney Harbour Federation Trust, the South Australian Museum and Northern Territory Tourist Commission.

-John is an inductee of both the Australian Design Hall of Fame, the Australian Graphic Design Association Hall of Fame, and the Football Federation of Australia Hall of Fame.
+John is an inductee of the Australian Design Hall of Fame, the Australian Graphic Design Association Hall of Fame, and the Football Federation of Australia Hall of Fame.